Biosolids Spreading Deadly Prions To Food, Water Supplies

 Hunters should just walk away from a carcass that looks suspicious and one should treat all game that looks healthy as suspicious, until proven otherwise.
 Hunters that kill and dress deer with CWD expose themselves and their families to prion disease in many ways thanks to misinformation from state and federal regulators.

-If it’s impossible to stop prions in an operating room, it’s impossible to stop them in the challenging environment of a high-volume wastewater treatment facility.
+If it’s impossible to stop prions in an operating room, it’s impossible to stop them in the challenging environment of a high-volume, low-tech wastewater treatment facility.
 It’s ludicrous to think that treated sewage water or biosolids are prion-free.
 Especially since prions from people are much more infectious than those found in other species (prions become more aggressive as they work their way up the food chain).

 The EPA issued what it calls the Sludge Rule, which basically disclaims any responsibility for its risk assessments regarding biosolids.
 Even the EPA’s own internal audit found that the agency is dropping the ball on sewage regulation and management.
 According to the U.S. Environmental Protection Agency Office of Inspector General (OIG) sewage regulations are weak, outdated and not enforced.